CaioPB89/PSWVitaLab_Project/README.md

 # PSWVitaLab_Project
 Project developed in a week in a Python course Utilising the Django framework in Python, this is a exam site for a hospital.
-Some HTML pages and URLs conncted to Python views and database
+Some HTML pages and URLs connected to Python views and database